-Everything worked out in the end, and Thomas looked awfully handsome at our 16th-century feast in Blo Norton, England!
-He added some bling from his renfaire days and wore black creepers because he’s just that cool.
+Everything worked out in the end, so Thomas was nicely dressed at our 16th-century feast in Blo Norton, England!
+He added some bling from his renfaire days and wore black creepers.

 No, I shouldn’t have been cocky about those sleeves — they don’t fit!
 I sewed rings and lacing in, and Thomas tried the doublet with sleeves on over his fancy puffy black Renaissance shirt.
 No dice.
 The sleeves were waaaaay too tight.
 Phooey.
 A little too short also, and I didn’t like the way they